-Ngā Tohu Reo Māori is an annual flagship celebration.
-It honours the achievements of people who are making a notable contribution to the normalisation and revitalisation of te reo Māori.
+Ngā Tohu Reo Māori is an annual flagship celebration, honouring the achievements of people who are making a notable contribution to the normalisation and revitalisation of te reo Māori.

-This year’s Ngā Tohu Reo Māori will take place on the evening of 7 November 2025 in Wellington.
+This year’s Ngā Tohu Reo Māori event will take place on the evening of 29 October 2026 in Wellington.

 The Awards

-The award categories for Ngā Tohu Reo Māori 2025 have undergone a refresh.
+The award categories for Ngā Tohu Reo Māori were refreshed in 2025.
 They are now based on the five internationally recognised and key elements of language planning and revitalisation.
-The long-standing Tū Rangatira (Supreme Award) and Tohu Oranga Angitu (Lifetime Achievement) remain.
+The long-standing awards, Tū Rangatira (Supreme Award) and Tohu Oranga Angitu (Lifetime Achievement), remain.
 You can read more about the awards below.

 Using te reo Māori in everyday life